Crystalline representations and Wach modules in the relative case: Introduction

-\textbf{Acknowledgements.} The work presented here is part of my doctoral thesis.
-I would like to thank my supervisor Denis Benois for encouraging me to think about this question, having many helpful discussions, and suggesting improvements in the presentation.
-I would also like to thank Nicola Mazzari for encouraging me to write this article and suggesting improvements in the writing.
+\textbf{Acknowledgements.} The work presented here was part of my doctoral thesis.
+I would like to thank my supervisor Denis Benois for encouraging me to think about this question, having many helpful discussions, reading the article and suggesting improvements.
+I would also like to thank Takeshi Tsuji for pointing out connections between our work and his results in \cite{tsuji-ainf-genrep} and helpful discussions concerning Fontaine-Laffaille modules which resulted in a simplified exposition of the proof of Theorem \ref{thm:fl_to_wach}.
+Moreover, I would like to thank Lorenzo Ramero for discussions around Remark \ref{rem:spectral_norm} and suggesting improvements in writing and Nicola Mazzari for suggesting many improvements in the exposition.
+Finally, many thanks to the referee for carefully reading the article and suggesting several improvements, in particular, proofs of Lemma \ref{lem:reg_frob_finht} and Lemma \ref{lem:horizontal_elems} could be shortened.